Explore Summer Programs

 The total cost of the Zambia Program will be approximately $9,000.
 This includes Cornell tuition (4 credits), visa, airfare, room, and board for 8 weeks, immunizations, personal expenses and a Peace Corps excursion.
 Don't let the program cost deter you from applying, as there are grants and scholarships to support student participation in the program, especially those students who qualify for financial aid.
 If you have concerns about this, reach out!

 Where would I be living?

-Who do I contact if I have questions?
+Who should I contact if I have more questions?

 Contact the Global Health Program at firstname.lastname@example.org.